Analysis | The instabilities of climate change have arrived

 This was not a new focus: The national security community has been paying attention to the risks posed by climate change for decades, from the effects of rising sea levels on naval installations to the instability that’s expected to accompany both acute and chronic natural disasters.
 It was, instead, a reversion to the mean after an administration that often tried to muffle concerns about the changing climate.

 Since Biden took office, the potent risks of climate change have been manifested repeatedly in the United States.
 A Washington Post analysis found that nearly a third of Americans live in a county or state where a disaster area has been declared this summer.
-That includes those affected by Hurricane Ida, which made landfall in Louisiana, releasing devastating winds and storm surge, before drenching Northeastern states with enormous amounts of rain within a few short hours.
+That includes those affected by Hurricane Ida, which made landfall in Louisiana, releasing devastating winds and storm surge before its remnants drenched Northeastern states with enormous amounts of rain within a few short hours.
 As Biden pointed out in a visit to the affected Northeast region on Tuesday, more people died from the storm there than along the Gulf Coast.
 In part, that’s because the Northeast was seemingly caught by surprise when the deluge arrived.

 “I know these disasters won’t stop,” Biden said during the visit — “they're only going to come with more frequency and ferocity.”